eddyprasetyo/auto-ffmpeg/worker/README.md

 Even though I use php as scripting language, I don't use object oriented style.
 It's just pure procedural programming

 Todo :
--generalise step into function
+- generalise step into function
--push every optional parameters into database
+- push every optional parameters into database
--learn to use OOP style
+- learn to use OOP style